"Failure is the condiment that gives success its flavor." Truman Capote

 Grownup Mustard Sauce.
 If the classic South Carolina mustard sauces are trumpet solos, this is a full orchestra.
 There's a lotta stuff in this recipe, and it really makes sandwiches sing.

-Roasted Peppers.
+Fire Roasted Peppers.
 So simple to make, roasted peppers, a.k.a. pimentos, go great on steaks, burgers, sandwiches, and be used as an ingredient in such fun things as pimento cheese spread.

 Tomato Salsas.
 Two versions of classic Mexican salsas: Pico de Gallo and a Grilled Salsa Roja.

-Chicago-Style Italian Giarediniera.
+Chicago-Style Italian Giardiniera.
 In Chicago giardinera is extremely popular and can be found in all the hundreds of restaurants that serve Italian Beef Sandwiches and Italian Sausage Sandwiches where it is practically a required topping.
 A jar of giardiniera can be found in the door of every Italian American fridge in Chicago.